-One of the benefits of managing in a ‘start-up’ is that the business model and the company’s ultimate objectives are usually crystal clear.
+One of the benefits of managing in a ‘start-up’ is that the business model, the competitive environment, and the company’s ultimate objectives are crystal clear.
 For executives in complex established organizations understanding the business ‘in the round’ is not always so easy – but it is key to becoming an ‘enterprise executive’.

 The problem is particularly acute for high performing team leaders and unit managers who are promoted into roles with general management responsibilities; people who had siloed success managing a function but must now consider the entire enterprise with every decision they make.

 For both new and established leaders to have a significant impact, whether designing the company’s future or initiating a response to sub-par business performance, a deep understanding of the company in the round – its place with key stakeholders and of how those stakeholders think – is essential.

 Ross Executive Education’s Enterprise Executive Program, led by Professor Ray Reilly deals specifically with this important career defining issue, helping executives develop the right perspective to lead their enterprise in the context of the multiple, complex relationships in which it operates.

 This program was developed in response to strong demand for a proven, repeatable process enabling senior leaders to evaluate the effectiveness of their enterprise in order to avoid unexpected competitive threats and capitalize on new opportunities previously in their ‘blind spot.’

 This extract from a recent article explains Professor Reilly’s thinking behind the program: